Part of the Communicable Disease Control Manual

 Given that post-exposure MMR vaccination cannot guarantee protection, susceptible contacts who have received their first MMR vaccination within the 72-hour period after first exposure should also be subject to these restrictions (unless they subsequently meet the criteria for immunity).

-The Medical Officer of Health may decide in limited circumstances not to follow these exclusion recommendations.
-The Medical Officer of Health may allow a person back to school or work if the first dose of MMR is given within 72 hours of the first exposure, or the second dose of MMR is given greater than 72 hours of the first exposure if:
+The medical officer of health may decide in limited circumstances not to follow these exclusion recommendations.
+The medical officer of health may allow an exposed person back to school or work if the first dose of MMR is given within 72 hours of the first exposure, or after the second dose of MMR if:

 - this person will be exclusively returning to a setting where anyone without presumptive evidence of immunity has been excluded, and